seth127/phyloGraph/README.md

 Some example plots are published on [my plotly account](https://plot.ly/~seth127/).

 ## To Do List
+* WORD EMBEDDINGS!!! for the clustering and then probably t-sne
+    * Boom!
 * move fix_age and fix_text steps to data prep so that we can just save out the dataframe(s) that's already filled in.
 THEN RUN IT because Chordata takes 90 mins to fix the age (which it shouldn't, but maybe I need to look at that too.
 Maybe has to do with Humans being 5MYA but also 3MYA but really 1MYA?)
 * try clustering down to Order and then jitter after that.
 * create button to snap back to time up-and-down